Why Alcohol in Skin Care is Safe, Despite What Paula Begoun Says

 2.)
 Cell culture is not equal to topical application to a living, breathing organism.

-The Neuman study initially triggers a “What?!” reaction: It is titled, “Ethanol signals for apoptosis in cultured skin cells.”
-Given that apoptosis is programmable cell death, this sounds like ethanol is like putting the Grim Reaper in a Bottle on your face.
+The Neuman study published in the journal Alcohol initially triggers a “What?!” reaction: It is titled, “Ethanol signals for apoptosis in cultured skin cells.”
+Given that apoptosis is programmable cell death, this sounds like ethanol is like putting the Grim Reaper in a bottle on your face.
 Terrible!

 But further analysis reveals this is not the case at all.
 First of all, “Ethanol signals for apoptosis in cultured skin cells.”
 I worked in biomedical laboratories for seven years, and I am proud to say that I did cell culture for a number of those years.
 A cell culture (in vitro) is drastically different from a systemic application or test (in vivo).

-Small amounts of alcohol on these skin cells in a petri dish was found to decrease their antioxidant capacity – but antioxidants in small amounts of alcohol applied to a living person’s skin allows for these beneficial ingredients to penetrate the skin better (Skin Pharmacology and Applied Skin Physiology, 2003; Cosmetics and Toiletries, 2005).
-And penetration is not by, as Paula says, “destroying important protective aspects of skin” – rather, it is by creating temporary microscopic openings in the lipid bilayer that later close (Cosmetics and Toiletries, 2005), leaving skin intact and healthy.
+Small amounts of alcohol on these skin cells in a petri dish was found to decrease their antioxidant capacity – but antioxidants in small amounts of alcohol applied to a living person’s skin allows for these beneficial ingredients to penetrate the skin better.
+Furthermore, penetration is not by, as Paula says, “destroying important protective aspects of skin;” rather, it is by creating temporary microscopic openings in the lipid bilayer that later close, leaving skin intact and healthy (Skin Pharmacology and Applied Skin Physiology, Cosmetics and Toiletries).

 3.)
 The Warner Study: This is About Sulfates, Not Alcohol

 We never dispute the fact that alcohol can be drying.
 We don’t like hand sanitizers or any other products with the vast majority of alcohol either.
-But when it is a part of a well-formulated skin care product, it can be a benefit, thinning out the solution, increasing its penetration into the skin, and ultimately, its efficacy.
+But when it is a part of a well-formulated skincare product, it can be a benefit, thinning out the solution and increasing its penetration into the skin, and ultimately, its efficacy.

 4.)
 Why Do Paula’s Products Contain Alcohols?